seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 ## Exercise 3: Monitor and assess the solutions and data in the Azure cloud platform

+In this exercise you are going to monitor azure resources deployed on previous exercises.

 In this exercise, you will: